 Restricted Stock Awards - The Compensation Committee has established a Restricted Stock Incentive Plan ("RSIP"), which is a component of the Company's 2011 Long-Term Incentive Plan, for certain named executive officers.
 Performance-based restricted stock awards granted under the RSIP typically vest over four years, contingent upon the Company attaining defined measures of earnings growth for future reporting periods.
-The Compensation Committee will certify the attainment of performance goals annually upon completion of each fiscal year, and any earned shares are distributed to participants following the end of the applicable performance period.
-The grants have specific rules related to the treatment of the awards in the event of termination for cause, voluntary resignation, retirement, involuntary termination and change in control.
-The Compensation Committee retains certain discretion, as provided in the RSIP, to adjust incentive awards in light of unusual or unforeseen developments that impact the Company or the industry in which the Company operates.
-The Company believes that such equity grants align the executives' interests with those of the Company's stockholders.
+The Compensation Committee certifies the attainment of performance goals annually upon completion of each fiscal year, and any earned shares are distributed to participants following the end of the applicable performance period.
+The grants have specific rules related to the treatment of the awards in the event of termination for cause, voluntary resignation, retirement, involuntary termination and change in control, which are described later under Potential Payments Upon Termination or Change in Control.
+The RSIP provides for the grant of awards that are intended to qualify as performance-based under Code Section 162(m).